xmos/lib_src/lib_src/doc/rst/lib_src.rst

    ASRC Algorithm Structure

 The ASRC algorithm for is implemented as a two stage structure:

- * The Bandwidth control stage which includes filters F1 and F2 is responsible for limiting the bandwidth of the input signal (to min(Fsin/2,Fsout/2) and for providing integer rate sample rate conversion to condition the input signal for the adaptive polyphase stage (F3).
+ * The Bandwidth control stage includes filters F1 and F2 which are responsible for limiting the bandwidth of the input signal (to min(Fsin/2,Fsout/2) and for providing integer rate sample rate conversion to condition the input signal for the adaptive polyphase stage (F3).
- * The polyphase filter stage which consists in the adaptive polyphase filter F3, effectively converts between the input and output clock domains.
+ * The polyphase filter stage consists of the adaptive polyphase filter F3, which effectively provides the asynchronous connection between the input and output clock domains.

 SRC Filter list
 ...............

 A complete list of the filters supported by the SRC library, both SSRC and ASRC, is shown in the below table.
-The filters are implemented in C within the FilterDefs.c function and the coefficients can be found in /FilterData.
-The particular combination of filters cascaded together for a given sample rate change is specified in ssrc.c and asrc.c.
+The filters are implemented in C within the ``FilterDefs.c`` function and the coefficients can be found in the ``/FilterData`` folder.
+The particular combination of filters cascaded together for a given sample rate change is specified in ``ssrc.c`` and ``asrc.c``.

 .. list-table:: SSRC Processor Usage per channel (MHz)
      :header-rows: 1